barisckuru/barisckuru/README.md

 -->

-Currently working on my master thesis project: ✍🏽
+Currently working on my master thesis project on: ✍🏽
 - modelling entorhinal grid cell outputs
 - obtaining population rate code and phase code
-- feeding grid cell outputs to a biophysically realistic dentate gyrus
+- integrating grid cell outputs to a biophysically realistic dentate gyrus
-- observing the effect of pattern separation on grid cell phase and rate coding
+- investigating the effect of pattern separation on grid cell phase and rate coding
 - investigating role of inhibition in dentate gyrus on pattern separation
 - comparing the efficacy of rate, phase and complex(rate&phase) codes by a perceptron